TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * Finding boundaries
   * Solving questions where answer lies in a range
   * Questions where the condition behaves monotonically (true/false pattern)
-- Binary search is NOT just for arrays â€” it's for searching on answers (Binary Search on Answer).
+- Binary search is NOT just for arrays — it's for searching on answers (Binary Search on Answer).
 ---

 ## 2. Constraints